-22. Any other like instruments as may be permitted by RBI/SEBI/such other Regulatory Authority from time to time
+24. Any other instruments as may be permitted by RBI/SEBI/such other Regulatory Authority from time to time.

-The securities mentioned in, "Where will the Scheme(s) invest?", could be listed, to be listed, unlisted, privately placed, secured, unsecured, rated or unrated (subject to the rating or equivalency requirements discussed above) and of any maturity.
+The securities mentioned in, "Where will the Scheme(s) invest?", could be listed, to be listed, privately placed, secured, unsecured, rated or unrated (subject to the rating or equivalency requirements discussed above) and of any maturity.
 The securities may be acquired through secondary market operations, primary issues/offerings, other public offers, Private Placement and negotiated deals amongst other mechanisms.

-Applicable guidelines for the instruments in which scheme will invest-
+Applicable guidelines for the instruments/securities in which the Scheme will invest: